zopencommunity/meta/docs/Vulnerabilities.md

 - **(HIGH severity) CVE-2025-55157**: Vim is an open source, command line text editor.
 In versions from 9.1.1231 to before 9.1.1400, When processing nested tuples in Vim script, an error during evaluation can trigger a use-after-free in Vim’s internal tuple reference management.
 Specifically, the tuple_unref() function may access already freed memory due to improper lifetime handling, leading to memory corruption.
 The exploit requires direct user interaction, as the script must be explicitly executed within Vim.
 This issue has been patched in version 9.1.1400.
   - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3720)**.
 - **(HIGH severity) CVE-2025-55158**: Vim is an open source, command line text editor.
 In versions from 9.1.1231 to before 9.1.1406, when processing nested tuples during Vim9 script import operations, an error during evaluation can trigger a double-free in Vim’s internal typed value (typval_T) management.
 Specifically, the clear_tv() function may attempt to free memory that has already been deallocated, due to improper lifetime handling in the handle_import / ex_import code paths.
 The vulnerability can only be triggered if a user explicitly opens and executes a specially crafted Vim script.
 This issue has been patched in version 9.1.1406.
   - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3720)**.
+- **(MEDIUM severity) CVE-2025-9390**: A security flaw has been discovered in vim up to 9.1.1615.
+Affected by this vulnerability is the function main of the file src/xxd/xxd.c of the component xxd.
+The manipulation results in buffer overflow.
+The attack requires a local approach.
+The exploit has been released to the public and may be exploited.
+Upgrading to version 9.1.1616 addresses this issue.
+The patch is identified as eeef7c77436a78cd27047b0f5fa6925d56de3cb0.
+It is recommended to upgrade the affected component.
+  - **This vulnerability is resolved in the [latest release](https://github.com/zopencommunity/vimport/releases/tag/STABLE_vimport_3720)**.

 </details>